AniMesuro/posepal/README.md

 # ![posepal Logo](https://images2.imgbox.com/9d/53/qxG5RAKa_o.png)
-posepal is a Godot add-on by AniMesuro that allows storing a collection of scene properties into Pose Libraries for use in 2D animation.
+Posepal is a Godot add-on by AniMesuro that allows storing a collection of scene properties into Pose Libraries for use in 2D animation.
-The project is close to its first release, but's still a work in progress.

 ## Installation
-posepal is still in development, so you can only install it from the github page.
+Posepal is still in development, so you can only install it from the github page.
 There's no stable release yet, so either clone it or download as a zip file and paste it on `res://addons/` of your project.

 ## Demo Video